 Receive your grant

-We will arrange for reimbursement after your permanent Shared Spaces permit is received.
+We will arrange for reimbursement after your legislated Shared Spaces permit is approved.